bash0x0/how-to-print-something/README.md

 # how-to-print-something
-this is a tutorial on how to pring sometjng in python
+this is a tutorial on how to pring something in python

 ## how to Run it
 ```
-py 'open this'.py
+python xxx.py
 ```